Semiconductor chip shortage: how has car production been affected?

-If the impact of the coronavirus outbreak wasn’t enough to setback allocation of microchips, then came a storm in Texas which hampered it even further.
+If the impact of the coronavirus outbreak wasn’t enough to setback allocation of microchips, then came a storm in Texas that hampered it even further.

 Microchip factories weren’t immune to this, resulting in a number of them being shut down.
-It’s been so catastrophic that one manufacturer, Infineon, reckons it will take 4 months to get production back to normal — with every one of its chips slated for production in the next 12 months already reserved.
+It’s been so catastrophic that one manufacturer, Infineon, reckoned it would months to get production back to normal — with every one of its chips slated for production in the following 12 months already reserved.

 Japanese factory fire

 Further still, in March last year, the Renesas plant in Japan caught fire.
 In total, 17 of the firm’s machines were damaged resulting in further delays.